JuliaIntervals/CRlibm.jl/README.md

 As far as we are aware, the only alternative package to CRlibm is [MPFR](http://www.mpfr.org/), which provides correctly-rounded functions for floating-point numbers of **arbitrary precision**, including the power function.
 However, it can be slow.

 MPFR is wrapped in base Julia in the `BigFloat` type, and can emulate double-precision floating point by setting the precision to 53 bits.

-### Wrapping MPFR (`BigFloat`)

-MPFR (`BigFloat`) functions are extended with the same syntax with explicit rounding modes:
+In particular, the functions provided by CRlibm are extended to `BigFloat` via MPFR, with the same syntax:

 ```julia
 julia> setprecision(64) # change `BigFloat` precision